Dpurnima/PostgreSQL_PgAdmin_DockerImage/README.md

 $ docker run --name pgadmin_img -d -p 5050:5050 fenglc/pgadmin4
 ```

-For making use of this postgresql-client find the IpAddress of this container and make use of it for port forwarding.
+For making use of this postgresql-client find the IpAddress of this container and make use of it for port forwarding in the postgresql container as given below:

 ```
 $  psql -U (userName) -h (postgresql-client_IpAddress) -p (PortOfPgAdmin)